dynamist/subgit/README.md

 # Subgit

-The name came originally from "Submodule Git", or more commonly "Sub Git".
+The name came originally from *Submodule Git*, which became *Subgit*.

 The main purpose of this tool is to be used as a sync for cases to pull together a set of different Git repos into a deterministic directory tree.
 It is used to collect various individual parts into a whole.